vboyev-MSFT/defender-docs/defender-for-iot/set-up-sites.md

 ## Preview devices

-A list of all devices that will be associated with this site appears.
-If you want to remove any of the devices from this list:
+A list of all devices to be associated with this site appears.
+If you need to remove any of the devices from this list:

 1. Select the **Deselect devices from site** button.
 All of the devices will become accessible.
 1. Deselect the checkbox of the devices to be removed.